uwrit/leaf-docs/docs/documentation/deploy/app/index.md

 ### InactivityTimeoutMinutes
 This should be functionally equivalent to the Service Provider's configured `Sessions.timeout` value.
 3600 seconds would translate to 60 minutes.
 ### LogoutURI
 This value is highly dependent on your specific Shibboleth configuration.
-Please read the [official documentation](https://wiki.shibboleth.net/confluence/display/SP3/Logout), additionally [NC State's documentation](https://docs.shib.ncsu.edu/docs/logout.html) provides excellent examples to follow.
+Please read the <a href="https://wiki.shibboleth.net/confluence/display/SP3/Logout" target="_blank">official documentation</a>, additionally <a href="https://docs.shib.ncsu.edu/docs/logout.html" target="_blank">NC State's documentation</a> provides excellent examples to follow.
 ### SAML2
 Configures the SAML2 authentication integration layer.
 #### Headers